 International Animal Rescue

 International Animal Rescue saves animals from suffering around the world.
 Their work includes cutting free and caring for dancing bears in India, rescuing primates from captivity in Indonesia and sterilising and vaccinating stray dogs and cats in developing countries.

 The Holy Cross Charity Ball

 The Holy Cross Charity Ball is an annual fundraiser that supports Holy Cross Primary School and the Children’s Hospital Trust Fund at Chelsea and Westminster Hospital.
 The Chelsea Children’s Hospital Charity cares for children and their families, raising funds to purchase equipment and provide services which would not otherwise be available.
 We are proud to be part of this important community event.

 Room to Read

-The Octavia Appeal in support of the friends of Royal Brompton
+The Octavia Appeal & friends of Royal Brompton

 Sinclair House School in support of their library and Clic Sargent

-With a raffle at their Christmas Fayre on December 1st, 2012 Sinclair House School raised funds not only for their school library, but also donated 25 per cent of the proceedings to CLIC Sargent, a charity that supports children and their families affected by cancer.
+We were delighted to support Sinclair House School Sinclair House School at their Christmas Fayre on December 1st, 2012.
+The School raised funds not only for their school library, but also donated 25 per cent of the proceedings to CLIC Sargent, a charity that supports children and their families affected by cancer.

 The Stroke association believes in life after stroke.
 They support stroke survivors to make the best recovery they can, campaign for better stroke prevention and care, and fund research to develop new treatments and ways of preventing stroke.
 Read more about the Stroke Association’s work here.